Hokusō Line: Extension to Narita Airport

 After the abandonment of the planned Narita Shinkansen, routes of rapid transit to Narita Airport had long been discussed.
 For a utilization of partially completed tracks of the Shinkansen, JR East and Keisei lines to Narita Airport were realized.
 A much faster line had long been needed, and for that purpose the first priority was the Keisei – Hokusō route.
-In 2001, a new Cat-3 entity, Narita Rapid Rail Access (成田高速鉄道アクセス, Narita Kōsoku Tetsudō Access) commenced building a new line connecting Inba-Nihon-Idai to the junction to Narita Airport Rapid Railway (成田空港高速鉄道, Narita Kūkō Kōsoku Tetsudō) which is a Cat-3 company of existing access railways, the tracks of the formerly planned Narita Shinkansen.
-The express trains are operated by Keisei as a Cat-2 operator with maximum speed at 160 km/h, the fastest in Japanese private railway (which was formerly shared with Hokuetsu Express until the opening of the Hokuriku Shinkansen in 2015) which enables a 34-minute journey from Nippori to Narita Airport.
+In 2001, a new Cat-3 entity, Narita Rapid Rail Access (成田高速鉄道アクセス, Narita Kōsoku Tetsudō Access) commenced building a new line connecting Imba Nihon-idai to the junction to Narita Airport Rapid Railway (成田空港高速鉄道, Narita Kūkō Kōsoku Tetsudō) which is a Cat-3 company of existing access railways, the tracks of the formerly planned Narita Shinkansen.
+The express trains are operated by Keisei as a Cat-2 operator with maximum speed at 160 km/h, the fastest among Japanese private railways (which was formerly shared with Hokuetsu Express until the opening of the Hokuriku Shinkansen in 2015) which enables a 34-minute journey from Nippori to Narita Airport.
 The line opened in July 2010.

 Local subsidies

 Hokuso Railway fares are significantly higher than those of other private railways in the region.
 In 2013, a journey of 12.7 km on the Hokuso Line cost 540 yen, while a 23.8 km journey cost 720 yen.
 Equivalent journeys on the Keisei Main Line cost 250 yen and 360 yen respectively while equivalent journeys on JR East cost 210 yen and 380 yen respectively.
 The difference in fares is largely due to the debt burden remaining from the portion of the line built and owned by Hokuso Railway itself; this is also the case for the Tōyō Rapid Railway Line and the Saitama Rapid Railway Line, which are also known for having comparatively high fares.

 In 2009, Chiba Prefecture and several municipalities along the line agreed with Hokuso Railway for an average fare reduction of 4.6% (25% for student commuter passes), in exchange for which they agreed to subsidize half of the estimated revenue loss of 600 million yen.
 The fare reduction was implemented in July 2010 at the time of the opening of the Narita Sky Access Line.
-In 2011 and 2012, the cities of Shiroi and Inzai elected new mayors on platforms of negotiating for further fare reductions and stopping public subsidies respectively; a third-party study commissioned by the two city governments concluded in August 2013 that the Hokusō Line would break at even more discounted fare levels without local subsidies.
+In 2011 and 2012, the cities of Shiroi and Inzai elected new mayors on platforms of negotiating for further fare reductions and stopping public subsidies respectively; a third-party study commissioned by the two city governments concluded in August 2013 that the Hokusō Line would break even at more discounted fare levels without local subsidies.
 Hokuso, on the other hand, has argued that increased consumption tax rates and capital expenditures related to upgrading the Pasmo system will force them to raise fares in 2015.
 Additional fare reduction measures were implemented on 1 October 2022 which brought down regular fares by around 10% along with commuter passes being discounted by an additional 65%.